aje220/OptiMOBO/README.md

 * **Generic Mono-surrogate.** This uses a single model to optimise.
 Objective vectors are aggregated into a single scalar value and a Gaussian process is built upon the scalarised values.
-* **Generic Multi-surrogate.** This method uses multiple models.
-One model for each objective.
+* **Generic Multi-surrogate.** This method uses multiple models, one model for each objective.
 Multi-objective acquisition functions are used to identify new sample points.
+Scalarisation functions can be exploited as multi-objective acquisition functions in this paradigm.
 * **ParEGO.** A mono-surrogate method proposed in 2006.
-This uses evolutionary operators to converge.
+This uses evolutionary operators to select new sample points.
 * **ParEGO-C1/C2.** Mono-surrogate methods that feature constraint handling (see example for how to define constraints).
 * **EMO.** Multi-surrogate method, implemented using Hypervolume-based PoI as an acquisition method.
 * **KEEP.** An extension of ParEGO that includes a second surrogate model to improve selection of sample points.